 - Lampshaded in Perry Moore's Hero, where pyrokinetic Miss Scarlet says during an icebreaker that she grew up by a nuclear power plant and one day in her teens, she woke up with her flame powers and "a rack that would make Dolly Parton jealous."

 - Suzie Shooter in Nightside is quite female and from several descriptions, is... endowed with MCSP according to John Taylor's own internal dialogue.

 John Taylor: "She wore two bandoliers of bullets across her impressive chest."

-In Tales of an Mazing Girl one of Sarah's noticeable features.
-Justifed in that she's a larger woman, with fat over the rest of her body.
-Its pointed out that they tend to grow and shrink even with her yoyo-ing weight.
+- In Tales of an Mazing Girl one of Sarah's noticeable features.
+Justified in that she's a larger woman, with fat over the rest of her body.
+It's pointed out that they tend to grow and shrink even with her yoyo-ing weight.

 Live Action TV

 - In Roseanne, Darlene makes David redraw their comic book to remove this superpower from all the female characters.

 - In The Big Bang Theory, Amy and Sheldon are at the comic book store when Stuart comes over to help:

 Stuart: Can I help you?Amy: Can you show me a female superhero who bosom couldn't be used as a flotation device?Stuart: Sorry, most guys around here (indicates to the usual losers) like big boobs.
 Most of them have big boobs.